One Community Weekly Team Call

 Everyone on a call is considered part of the call facilitation process and shares the following responsibilities with the call Facilitator:

 - Keep the call flowing.
 If there are silences, get things rolling again.
-If things get off track, suggest putting them in the “Parking Lot” for discussion at the end of the call.
+If things get off track, call “efficiency!” and suggest putting them in the “Parking Lot” for discussion at the end of the call.

 - If for some reason a debate ensues: